housseindjirdeh/hdjirdeh.github.io/_posts/2016-06-12-introduction-to-angular2-and-redux.markdown

 Getting Started
 ------------------
-Let's build a simple version of the application with purely just Angular elements.
+Let's build a simple version of the application with purely Angular elements.
+Let's start with a store file to handle the logic of our application.

 {% highlight javascript %}
 // Contact Store

 export class Contact {
   name: String;
-  star: boolean = false;
+  star: boolean;
 }

 export class ContactStore {